vince-roy/kubernetes-pulumi-elixir/README.md

 ## Local Deployment
 You might want to call your [Pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/) something like `local` for this use-case.

+By default, kubectl gets configured to access the kubernetes cluster control plane inside minikube when the `minikube start` command is run.
+To resync the kubeconfig setup to connect to minikube, use `minikube update-context`

+A `isMinikube` config variable is used to differenriate between local and remote deployments `pulumi config set isMinikube false`

+### Load Balancer
+The Pulumi docs state that Minikube does not support the `LoadBalancer` service type, but this is no longer true as per [Minikube's docs](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access)
+However, you must run: `minikube tunnel` before `pulumi up` for the load balancer service-type to work.
+If you run into a problem with the Minikube tunnel, you can use `minikube tunnel --cleanup` to clean up orphaned processes before starting a tnnel.
+Use `kubectl get svc` to get the IP to access the service.

+### Clean up
+Use `pulumi destroy` to destroy the cluster and optionally use `pulumi stack rm` to delete the stack history from Pulumi's servers.

 ## Production Deployment
 You might want to call your [Pulumi stack](https://www.pulumi.com/docs/intro/concepts/stack/) something like `production` for this use-case.